Systematic light curve modelling of TDEs: statistical differences between the spectroscopic classes: Discussion

-Deeper encounters \citep{Jiang2016} and more massive SMBHs \citep{Guillochon2015}, in contrast, are expected to hold onto more material and form accretion disks more rapidly.
+Deeper encounters \citep{Jiang2016} and more massive SMBHs \citep{Guillochon2015}, in contrast, are expected to hold onto more material, and lead to self-intersection closer to the SMBH \citep{Dai2015}, forming accretion disks more rapidly.
 This would help to account for the spectroscopic evidence (Bowen lines) for rapid-onset accretion in the TDE-H+He class.
-An appealing scenario, therefore, is one in which the emission from TDE-H events is powered by stream collisions, reprocessed in extended collision-induced outflows \citep[see also][]{Lu2020}, while TDE-H+He are powered by accretion.
+An appealing scenario, therefore, is one in which the emission from most TDE-H events is powered by stream collisions, reprocessed in extended collision-induced outflows \citep[see also][]{Lu2020}, while TDE-H+He are powered by accretion.
 This accretion luminosity must also be reprocessed to generate the observed temperatures, but this would occur in a more compact atmosphere or accretion-driven wind \citep{Metzger2016}.
 The higher densities in TDE-H+He events would also increase the efficiency of the Bowen fluorescence mechanism, as pointed out by \citet{vanVelzen2021}.

 Circumstantial evidence to support this scenario also comes from the skew towards high radiative efficiencies observed in the TDE-H+He population, but not in the TDE-H population (Figure \ref{fig:corner}).
 While the difference in $\epsilon$ is not statistically significant between these populations, it is interesting when considered in light of our observed correlation between $\epsilon$ and $M_\bullet$.
-Accretion is typically considered to be more efficient than stream collisions at converting energy to radiation.
-Prompt disk formation around more massive SMBHs could explain this correlation, and in that case would also account for the preference exhibited by TDE-H+He towards massive SMBHs if such events are accretion-powered.
+Accretion is typically expected to be more efficient than stream collisions at converting energy to radiation.
+Prompt disk formation around more massive SMBHs could explain this correlation, and in that case would also account for the preference exhibited by TDE-H+He towards massive SMBHs.

 Applying the same logic, TDE-He events have the largest impact parameters and SMBH masses, and hence their streams self-intersect at the smallest radii.
 As suggested by \citet{Nicholl2019} and \citet{Charalampopoulos2021}, if these systems are the most compact, the lack of hydrogen lines can be explained by the \citet{Roth2016} model, in which Balmer lines are self-absorbed if the emitting region is too small.